zedreash/MedCare-App/README_en.md

 Tap a patient marker to see a dialog with name, phone, address, diagnosis, and options to "View Patient" or "Get Directions".

-Curated popular clinic list with proximity-based suggestions (auto in Israel/Palestine region, curated list elsewhere).
+Curated popular clinic list with proximity-based suggestions (auto in Israel region, curated list elsewhere).
 Editable clinic name and coordinates from the profile.

 ### Reports and Activity Logs